 Nixon had a 17-year MLB career.
-Two of those years (well, just short of two years) were spent with the Jays.
+He spent two of those years (well, just short of two years) with the Jays.

-His 101 steal puts him seventh on the Jays all-time list.
-His 54 steals in 1986 is tied for third (with Damaso Garcia) on the Jays single-season list (he is also tied for ninth for his 1987 season).
+His 101 steals puts him seventh on the Jays’ all-time list.
+His 54 steals in 1986 is tied for third (with Damaso Garcia) on the Jays’ single-season list (he is also tied for ninth for his 1987 season).

 Otis had a total of 2.4 bWAR for the 228 games he played with the Jays.

-Those two seasons weren’t great ones for the Jays.
+Those two seasons could have been better ones for the Jays.
 We finished fourth and fifth in the AL East those years (considering we had Carlos Delgado, Pat Hentgen, Shawn Green and Roger Clemens (well in ‘97) on the team at the time finishing well under .500 seems almost unbelievable.

-Otis was fun to watch on the basepaths, but with no power at all and, despite his speed, his defense, in center, wasn’t good.
-He had the occasional terrific catch, but he didn’t always take the best routes to the ball, and he had a noodle arm.
+Otis was fun to watch on the basepaths, but he had no power at all, and, despite his speed, his defense in center could have been better.
+He had the occasional terrific catch but didn’t always take the best routes to the ball and had a noodle arm.

 Gord Ash traded Nixon to the Dodgers on August 12th of 1997 for Bobby Cripps, a catcher who never made it past Double-A.

 Of course, my best memory of Nixon wasn’t when he was with the Jays.
 Nixon made the last out of the 1992 World Series, trying to reach base against Mike Timlin on a bunt single.
-Timlin made an excellent play on the ball and threw it to Joe Carter at firs tbase.
-Joe then set a world record for jumping (which he would break a year later).
+Timlin made an excellent play on the ball and threw it to Joe Carter at first base.
+Joe set a world record for jumping (which he would break a year later).
 Otis hit .296/.321/.333 with 5 steals for the Braves in that series.